Blog 79: Tools in product management … (1/7)

 Financial performance & accounting tools:

-Recent times have seen a rise in the use of AI (artificial intelligence) in product management.
+There has been an increase in the use of AI (artificial intelligence) in product management.
 AI is helping to derive valuable insights and automate routine tasks.
-Some key use cases of AI, ML, and analytics in strategy and planning are:

 - Assist with brainstorming and generating new product ideas.

-- Analyse vast amounts of data, including patents, research papers, and industry reports, AI can uncover trends and insights.
+- Analyse vast amounts of data, including patents, research papers, and industry reports.
+AI can uncover trends and insights.

-- AI tools facilitates collaborative ideation sessions.
+- Facilitate collaborative ideation sessions.

 - Ingest and process vast datasets from diverse sources like social media, customer reviews, and market reports.